mahmoudaboueleneen/tomasulo/docs/report.md

 -   Assuming the fetch, write result and the issue stage take one cycle for all instructions, where in the issue stage (the first half decoding occurs, and the second half stations, buffers and register file assignments occurs).

--   Regarding the instructions syntax, for adding a label, the label must end with a ':'.
-When executing a branch instruction to jump to this label, the branch instruction should have the label without ':'.
+-   Regarding the instructions syntax, for adding a label, the label must end with a colon (':').
+When executing a branch instruction to jump to this label, the branch instruction should have the label without a colon (':').
 For example:

          LOOP: L.D F1, 0
          BNEZ R1, LOOP

--   Addresses for Load and Store Instructions are assumed already precomputed and the instruction is written with the address as an immediate value
+-   Addresses for Load and Store Instructions are assumed already precomputed and the instruction is written with the address as an immediate value.

+    So this:

-         [THIS] L.D F2, 100
+         L.D F2, 100

+    Not this:

-         [NOT THIS] L.D F2, 32(R2)
+         L.D F2, 32(R2)

 -   In an instruction, fields following the operation field are separated from each other by a comma and a space.